facebook/react-native/docs/Tutorial-IntegrationWithExistingApps.md

   pod 'React', :path => '../node_modules/react-native', :subspecs => [
     'Core',
     'RCTText',
-    'RCTWebSocket', # needed for localhost testing of your app
+    'RCTWebSocket', # needed for debugging
     # Add any other subspecs you want to use in your project
   ]